iluvpy/LearnVulkan/README.md

 # Setup
-please follow this to setup vulkan on your os: https://vulkan-tutorial.com/Development_environment then come back and compile the code running ninja or following the Compilation instructions
+please follow this to setup vulkan on your os: https://vulkan-tutorial.com/Development_environment then come back and compile the code running ninja in the `vulkan_tutorial` or `yt` folder or following the Compilation instructions